What is an endowment?

 How is my gift invested?

 The endowment fund works much like a mutual fund where endowed gifts buy units in the funds.
-By pooling the gifts together, greater diversification occures and, as a result, better long-term returns.
+By pooling the gifts together, greater diversification occurs and, as a result, better long-term returns.
 The Millersville University Foundation Board establishes investment policies and regularly reviews the fund's management and performance.